goofy2k/MIDI-sequencer/README.md

   - See TODO for a non-prioritized list of actions

   **v17:**
   - added copies of nimBLEdriver.cpp/.h to serve as templates for MQTTdriver.cpp/.h .
-This will contain the MIDI input based on MQTT.
+This now contains the barebone MQTTMidiIn class, with bindings to NiCMidi manager and driver.
+Compiles OK.
+Running without errors.
+Actual MQTT in to be implemented.

+  **v18:**
+  - fresh version for implementation of MQTT Midi in.
+  - define an MQTT topic and handler for Midi messages
+  - let openPort/closePort do the subscription/unsubsription
+  - in some way bind the MQTT handler to the (protected) HardwareMsgIn of the MIDIInDriver class.
+As it is protected: don't touch it.
+Access it via the instance of the class.
+Share common data (the message) with the MQTT handler.

   ## TODO